vforchi/SSAPServer/README.md

 java -jar SSAPServer-<version>.jar --ssap.tap.url=http://<host>:<port>/yourtap
 ```

-## More configuration options
+## Configuration
-These can be set in any way allowed by Spring Boot (see [here](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html))
+Here are all the available configuration options, with their default values.
+They can be set in any way allowed by Spring Boot (see [here](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html))

 ```
+# Generic configuration
+ssap.versions.supported = {1.1} // a list of the supported protocol versions

+# Configuration options specific to the TAP access
+ssap.use.tap = true // mandatory
+ssap.tap.url = // the URL of the TAP server, no default ssap.tap.timeout = 10 // timeout in seconds

+# Spring Boot configuration options
 server.port = 9000 // the port where the server runs.
 ```